2024 Bangladesh anti-Hindu violence: Khulna Division

 The highest number of attacks occurred in the Khulna Division, with 74 homes and businesses destroyed in the Khulna district between 5–20 August, followed by Jashore, Satkhira, and Magura.
 On the night of 5 August, an attack was launched on Bejpara, a neighborhood in Jashore town where at least 200 Hindu families reside.

 On 6 August, a retired schoolteacher, Mrinal Kanti Chatterjee, was killed in Bagerhat Sadar Upazila.
 In Jashore, 50 Hindu houses were attacked, torched, looted, and robbed at various locations.

 In Meherpur, nine Hindu houses were attacked, including one belonging to an Awami League leader.
 Several thousand people vandalized at least 25 shops and looted goods in Narkelbaria Bazar of Bagharpara Upazila.
-Twenty to twenty-five Hindu houses were vandalized and looted in five villages of Dhalgram Union Parishad in Bagharpara Upazila in four times.
+Twenty to twenty-five Hindu houses were vandalized and looted in five villages of Dhalgram Union Parishad in Bagharpara Upazila in four separate occasions.
 Minority-owned homes and businesses in Koyra Upazila of Khulna District were looted.

 On 21 September, multiple temples in Dacope Upazila of Khulna have repeatedly received anonymous letters via mail addressed to the temple's Puja celebration committees.
 The letters state, "To celebrate Durga Puja, each temple must pay a donation of five lakh taka."
-Along with this, the letters issue a chilling threat: anyone who informs the authorities or the press will be killed.
+Along with this, the letters issue a threat: anyone who informs the authorities or the press will be killed.
 The committee decided to cancel the Durga Puja.
 The content of the letters sent to the three temples is almost identical.

 Rangpur Division

 The second largest number of attacks occurred in Rangpur Division.
 The minority communities in the districts of Lalmohirhat, particularly Kaliganj Upazilla, Hatibandha Upazila, Panchagarh, Dinajpur, Laxmipur within this division were particularly targeted.

-In Phulbari, Kurigram, a 16-years-old schoolgirl was abducted.
+In Phulbari, Kurigram, a 16-year-old schoolgirl was abducted.
 Locals report that at the beginning of September, a letter was posted on a tree in the Hindu neighborhood, stating, "This house's girl will be taken away and converted to Islam."
 Later, on 4 September, Ranjit Chandra Sen filed a general diary in the Phulbari Police Station.
 Locals also report that on Wednesday, around 5 p.m., while she was returning home from a coaching center, Alinur Rahman and his accomplices abducted her.

-On 1 October, idols were vandalized by a hindu in Kotwali, Sundarganj.
-The police arrested a person named Bhavesh Chandra Das in connection with the vandalism in Sundarganj Thana.
-According to the local police, On the basis of secret information, the SI and his force of the police station conducted a raid and arrested Bhavesh Chandra with 250 grams of ganja from his house in Kalidanga Dashpara of Tarapur Union.
-He is the son of Khitish Chandra Das of that village.

 It was alleged that on 22 November, a chartered bus, en route from Rajarhat in Kurigram District to a rally in Rangpur organized by the Bangladesh Sanatan Jagaran Jote to raise the demands of the Hindu community, was attacked in Kaunia.
 Thirty people were injured.